Dragon Quest Builders 2

-Dragon Quest Builders 2 is an action role-playing sandbox game developed by Square Enix and Omega Force, with Square Enix publishing it.
+Dragon Quest Builders 2 is an action role-playing sandbox game developed by Square Enix, Koei Tecmo Games and Omega Force, with Square Enix publishing it.
 It is the sequel to Dragon Quest Builders, and was released for the Nintendo Switch and PlayStation 4 in Japan in December 2018 and worldwide in July 2019, for Windows in December 2019, and for the Xbox One in May 2021.
 The game shipped over a million copies by August 2019 and received generally favorable reviews from critics.

 Gameplay

 Dragon Quest Builders 2 is an action role-playing sandbox game as opposed to the Dragon Quest series' typical turn-based style.
 The games hack-and-slash combat system features two moves; A standard attack, and a "Spinning Slice".
 The game features the ability for players to find materials and use them to construct buildings and other equipment.
 New features not found in the previous game include a fast-travel function based on a retro-style map, an optional first-person perspective, underwater exploration, and gliding.

 Unlike the first Dragon Quest Builders, the game allows for up to four players to play together cooperatively via online play, as well as wireless play on the Switch version.
 Players are also able to transfer their game data between compatible game consoles and will gain a special bonus for doing so.
 Players can visit other players' worlds even on other gaming platforms, though they cannot alter them.
 They can also share photos made with the in-game photo mode and building plans by posting on a cross-platform bulletin board.